regnarg/bc/text/mdsync.md

     The ID of a FOV is a cryptographic hash of all the above fields.
-Because those also include parent FOV IDs (which are in turn hashes of parent FOVs), the FOVs form a Merkle tree\TODO{link?}.
+Because those also include parent FOV IDs (which are in turn hashes of parent FOVs), the FOVs form a Merkle tree \cite{merkle}.
 This ensures integrity of revision history and prevents a compromised node from rewriting it without notice.

   * \TODO{A **storage record (SR)**.}